|

-Some users may choose to install the Standalone or Lite versions of DONATION on two or more computers (for instance, one at work and one at home) and transfer their data back and forth, in order to get work done at home, or for other reasons.
-That is allowed with only one payment, and technically possible, and as long as you carefully arrange that changes are only made on one computer at a time, and the database is transferred back to the other computer before any changes are made on it.
+Some users may choose to install the Standard or legacy Lite versions of DONATION on two or more computers (for instance, one at work and one at home) and transfer their data back and forth, in order to get work done at home, or for other reasons.
+That is technically possible and quite easy, and as long as you carefully arrange that changes are only made on one computer at a time, and the database is transferred back to the other computer before any changes are made on it.

 Please note that there is no way to merge entries from two computers!

-There are also two other options for multiple users accessing DONATION, detailed on the Multiple User Options page - using the Network Versions of DONATION, or using a remote-access solution.
-This page is only about the first option on that page, with multiple installations of the Standalone or Lite version.
+There are also several other options for multiple users accessing DONATION, detailed on the Multiple User Options page, including the OnDemand Version, the Cloud Storage Service, or using the Local Network Versions of DONATION.
+This page is only about the first option on that page, with multiple installations of the Standard or Lite version.

-Note: If you do not yet have DONATION installed on the other computer, or want to permanently transfer the program to another computer, please see the Help topic Move the Program from One Computer to Another.
+Note: If you do not yet have DONATION installed on the other computer, or want to permanently transfer the program to another computer, please see the Help topic Move the Program from One Computer to Another to get you started.

 Basic Process